paulhibbitts/cmpt-363-213-beta/docs/readings.md

 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://uxplanet.org/a-case-for-systemic-design-5a9465b870fa">A case for Systemic Design</a>

 ## Week 2
+### What is the practice of multi-device interaction design?
 **Interaction design: a guide for beginners (1 of 3 for Week 2)**
 <a class="embedly-card" data-card-controls="0" data-card-align="left" href="https://uxplanet.org/interaction-design-a-guide-for-beginners-32ff2364b53f">Interaction design: a guide for beginners</a>